 Most of the statistics presented in this chapter have been previously released.
-Some of the figures on prices (Tables 8.1 and 8.2, Figures 8.1 and 8.2), on gross value added (Table 8.3), on funding public forests (Table 8.4) and on grant money paid (Table 8.6, Figure 8.3) have been revised since Forestry Statistics 2013.
+Some of the figures on prices (Tables 8.1 and 8.2, Figures 8.1 and 8.2) and on gross value added (Table 8.3) have been revised since Forestry Statistics 2014.
 For further details on revisions, see the Finance & Prices section of the Sources chapter.